Duke of Devonshire: Dukes of Devonshire (1694)

 The heir apparent is the present holder's only son, William "Bill Burlington" Cavendish, Earl of Burlington (born 1969), married to Laura Montagu (née Roundell).
+Lord Burlington, although entitled to use the courtesy title Marquess of Hartington, has continued to be styled by the Burlington title since his father succeeded as 12th Duke.
 The heir-in-line is Lord Burlington's second child and only son, James, Lord Cavendish (born 15 December 2010).
-Lord Burlington, although entitled to use the courtesy title Marquess of Hartington has continued to be styled by the Burlington title since his father succeeded as 12th Duke.